Transparent pricing Membership-free US-sourced ingredients Unlimited 24/7 support 100% online State-licensed pharmacies Clinician-led care

 common questions.

-Most women notice appetite changes within the first one to two weeks and start to see scale movement within the first month.
+Everyone responds differently.
+Your clinician monitors how your body responds over time and adjusts your plan accordingly.
+Whether and how you respond depends on your individual health, and your clinician will review your progress with you.
 The largest published trial of injectable semaglutide for weight management — STEP 1 (Wilding et al., NEJM 2021) — showed an average ~14.9% body weight loss over 68 weeks at the 2.4 mg weekly dose.
-Outcomes from branded clinical trials cannot be directly attributed to compounded preparations, but the active ingredient is the same.
+Outcomes from clinical trials of branded products cannot be directly attributed to compounded preparations.
 Your individual response depends on dose, time, lifestyle, and biology.

 When am I charged?